steve2972/Deep-Learning-Notes/README.md

 # ML/DL Notes

 A collection of code snippets and notes pertaining to popular ML/DL methods.

-(As of time of writing) written in TensorFlow 2.6
+Written in TensorFlow 2.6 (newest version as of time of writing)